-If you notice your emission light flashing before staying on permantely or cylinder misfires, your TT’s ignition coil could very well be filing.
+If you notice your emission light flashing before staying on permanently or cylinder misfires, your TT’s ignition coil could very well be failing.
 If a little bit of dirt or rubbish gets past the filters and into the vehicle’s injector, the ignition coils almost always need to be replaced.

 Leaking camshaft sensors

 Damage to the camshaft position sensor reports to the car’s ECU.
 In other words, because the ECU works with many sensors to keep the engine running as intended, mass airflow sensors and timing belts can also be affected.
 If a mechanic replaces an Audi TT’s camshaft sensor, the timing belt’s alignment should be closely monitored to avoid any fluid leaks on or near the sensor mounting area.

 Burning oil smells and puddles of oil leaking from the vehicle’s engine often indicate a leaking valve cover gasket.
 Oil may also be covering other parts of the engine.
 The corners of the gaskets are the most difficult areas to seal appropriately.
 Rather than having your valve cover gasket repaired multiple times, contact the Audi repair experts in Raleigh.

 Audi RS4, RS5, Rs6, RS7 Engine Issues

 Like most other Audi models, carbon buildup in the intake manifold is an issue that will need to be addressed consistently.
 When repairing this issue, one common roadblock mechanics report running into would be the manifold itself sticking on the flaps.
 Intimate knowledge and experience are required to clean intake manifolds properly, let alone replace them.

 Timing chain setbacks